 Not all flowers behave the same.
 For example, I recently spoke to a bride who wanted hydrangeas on her wedding cake.
 Hydrangeas wilt extremely quickly without a water source.
 I was able to warn her of this and she ultimately decided that roses would be the best fit.
 Be sure that the flowers you're selecting for your wedding will hold up nicely throughout your wedding day.

 Also, be sure to research the wholesalers in your area ahead of time.
 Not all floral wholesalers sell to engaged couples directly.
 Some require a business license and a resale permit.
-If you’re confident in your flower knowledge and flower source, then keep reading, flower queen!
+A good online flower wholesaler that caters to the DIY bride is Fifty Flowers.
+More options are discussed in DIY Wedding Flower Academy as well.
+If you’re confident in your flower knowledge and flower source, or willing to learn, then keep reading, flower queen!

 Here are some of the tools that I use most often.
 I've provided links to the products that I use in my daily work for your convenience.